bulib/dataWebsite/share/citing-data.md

 ### Chicago - Author-Date

-Add basic intro here.
+The author-date style differs from the bibliography style by briefing sources in the text, usually in parenthesis, by author's last name and data of publication.
+The short citations are then fleshed out in a list of references, where the complete bibliographic information is provided.
+This format is often used in the physical, natural and social sciences.
 [Chicago Style, 16th Edition: Author-Date Style](http://www.chicagomanualofstyle.org/tools_citationguide.html)**

 Basic structure:<br>
 **Creator/Rightsholder of Data.
 Year of publication. <i>Title of dataset</i>.
 Version/Edition of data.
 Distributed by Organization or Repository.
 URL or DOI**